30 Picturesque Places to Visit in Nepal

 The main building of the monastery features a beautiful prayer hall adorned with colorful murals, statues of Buddhist deities, and intricate artwork.
 The monastery also has residential quarters for resident monks and nuns, creating a vibrant community dedicated to the study and practice of Buddhism.
 Visitors to Kopan Monastery can participate in daily meditation sessions, attend teachings and discussions, and engage in spiritual practices.

 Kopan Gumba is not only for meditation retreats.
 Visitors can visit and admire the beauty and architecture of the monastery.
 The panoramic view of the Kathmandu Valley from the monastery premises is breathtaking, providing a peaceful backdrop for contemplation and reflection.
-The tranquil gardens surrounding the monastery offer a serene space for walking meditation and relaxation.
+The tranquil gardens surrounding the monastery offer a serene space for walking, meditation, and relaxation.

-20. Tilicho Lake – The world's highest Lake.
+20. Tilicho Lake: The world's highest lake.

 Tilicho Lake, situated in Nepal's Manang district, holds the distinction of being the world's highest lake.
 Along with its remarkable altitude, the lake is encompassed by towering peaks, creating breathtaking scenery.
 The trek to Tilicho Lake entails traversing arid landscapes and challenging trails, ensuring an exhilarating adventure for avid trekkers and wanderers.